Derek Parkin: Career

 Parkin made his Football League debut on 7 November 1964 for Huddersfield Town against Bury, aged 16.
 In February 1968, he became at the time the most expensive full-back in Britain when he joined First Division side Wolves for £80,000.
 He made his club debut on 24 February 1968 against his hometown side Newcastle United.

-Over 14 years at Molineux, he made a record number of senior appearances – 609, including 501 league games, also a club record.
+Over 14 years at Molineux, Parkin made a record number of senior appearances – 609, including 501 league games, also a club record.
 He played 50 or more competitive matches in a season for Wolves no fewer than five times – another record – and in seasons 1968–69 and 1969–70, he took part in every single league and cup match played by the club.
 His long service saw him receive a testimonial match in 1979 and become one of the initial inductees into the club's Hall of Fame.
 He appeared in two Wembley Cup finals, collecting a winner's medal each time as Wolves won the League Cup in both 1974 and 1980, and also earned a Second Division championship medal in 1976–77.

 Parkin ended his 15-season spell at Wolves by joining Stoke City on a free transfer in March 1982.
 He played ten matches for Stoke in 1981–82 and the played in 35 matches in 1982–83 before retiring from playing football.
 After his footballing career ended in May 1983, he moved into landscape gardening.
 He has also been involved in charity work in Wolverhampton.